 - The neck will show a decreased range of movement.
 This is very common with pain and spasm from any cause.

-- The abduction sign is when pain improves when the neck is flexed or on abduction of the affected arm over the top of the head.
+- In the abduction sign, pain improves when the neck is flexed or on abduction of the affected arm over the top of the head.

 - Upper limb weakness, paraesthesia, dermatomal sensory deficit and changes to reflexes can occur as outlined in the table below.